-7.1 Minimum Reserve Requirement ("MRR")
+7.1 Minimum reserve requirement ("MRR")

-As per the regulations of the Maldives Monetary Authority (the "MMA"), the Bank is required to maintain a reserve deposit based on 25% of the Customers' deposits with the Bank.
-However, as per circular no: CN-BSD/2014/01 dated 6th February 2014, the Bank is required to maintain a reserve deposit based on 20% of the Customer's deposit with the Bank.
-As at the reporting date, average reserve deposit requirement is MRf 218,210,093/- (2013: 205,636,694/-).
+As per the regulations of the Maldives Monetary Authority (the "MMA"), the Bank is required to maintain a reserve deposit based on 10% of 14 days average of the Customers' deposits with the Bank excluding interbank deposits of other banks in Maldives and letter of credit margin deposits.
+Accordingly, the Bank has to maintain 10% (2015 - No. CB-BSD/2015/09) and 20% (2014 - No. CB-BSD/2014/01) of customers deposit as Minimum Reserve Requirement.
 The Bank has maintained the minimum reserve requirement according to the regulations issued by the MMA.
+These deposits are not available for the Bank's day-to-day operations.

-7.2 Balance in Excess to Minimum Reserve Requirement
+7.2 Balance in excess to minimum reserve requirement

-The balance in excess of MRR does not carry any return and those funds will be utilized for operational, future financing and investment activities of the Bank.
+The balance in excess of MRR does not carry any return and those funds will be utilised for operational, future financing and investment activities of the Bank.